 Why is glutathione so special?
 The most common cause of hypothyroidism is Hashimoto’s Thyroiditis, an autoimmune disorder where the body mistakenly attacks the thyroid.
 Like all autoimmune conditions, Hashimoto’s causes inflammation.
 It also creates oxidative stress, disrupting our balance between damaging free radicals and the antioxidants, like glutathione, that fight them.

-It’s no surprise that berries are very good news for your thyroid.
+It’s no surprise that berries are one of the top foods for hypothyroidism.
 They come standard with a healthy vitamin profile.
 Plus, they’re full of antioxidants, so they can sweep up the free radicals we mentioned earlier.

 Another benefit?
 Berries are a smart choice for snacking or dessert.
 Because they’re low-calorie and high in fiber, you can have a healthy serving size, even if you’re struggling with hypothyroid weight gain.